shyun3/dotfiles/README.md

   [JSON fragment extensions][winterm-json-fragment].
 For where to place the fragments, see the instructions in the
   [Applications installed from the web][winterm-json-fragment-loc] section.
+* To regenerate dynamic profiles that have been deleted, remove `$Env:LocalAppData\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\state.json`

 [black]: https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html#where-black-looks-for-the-file
 [fd]: https://github.com/sharkdp/fd